paularlott/llmrouter/README.md

 token = "your-google-key"
 enabled = true
 models = ["gemini-2.0-flash-exp", "gemini-2.0-flash-thinking-exp", "gemini-1.5-pro", "gemini-1.5-flash"]
-whitelist = ["gemini-2.0-flash-exp", "gemini-1.5-pro"]  # Only expose these two
+allowlist = ["gemini-2.0-flash-exp", "gemini-1.5-pro"]  # Only expose these two
 ```

 **Filtering Rules:**
-- Blacklist is applied first - any model in the blacklist is always excluded
+- Denylist is applied first - any model in the denylist is always excluded
-- If whitelist is provided, only models in the whitelist are included
+- If allowlist is provided, only models in the allowlist are included
-- If no whitelist is provided, all non-blacklisted models are included
+- If no allowlist is provided, all non-denylisted models are included
 - Filtering works with both dynamic and static model lists

 ## Usage